ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/01-esql/assignment.md

 # Setting up a simple alert

-Go to `Discover` using the left-hand navigation pane.
+Go back to `Discover` using the left-hand navigation pane.

 Let's create a simple alert to notify us whenever a `status_code` >= 400 is received: